 Unlike earlier Internet filter software for schools, individual devices do not have to be configured independently.
 Filtering parameters can be assigned from a web-based portal connected to the school network, from which administrators can manage bandwidth availability and schedule reports to identify requests to visit websites that have been blocked.
 These reports can also be used to identify students who may be at risk due to inappropriate or irresponsible online behavior.

-SpamTitan offers a choice of school website content filters – including WebTitan Cloud and WebTitan Cloud for WiFi.
-Our cloud-based products are suitable for institutions and those offering a wireless network service.
-Each option can be deployed and configured within thirty minutes with no upfront costs.
+TitanHQ offers a choice of school website content filters – including WebTitan Cloud and WebTitan Cloud for WiFi.
+Our cloud-based products are suitable for all educational institutions and those offering a wireless network service.
+Each option can be deployed and configured within thirty minutes.
+WebTitan is currently protecting 10 million students and 2.5 billion DNS requests a day with T-Mobile.

 If your school or educational institution is considering implementing Internet filter software for schools, or has a legacy system that fails to provide the versatility you need in a modern educational environment, speak with our team of Sales Technicians about our free trial offer of WebTitan.
 After determining which of our school website content filters is most suitable for your needs, our team will talk you through the deployment and configuration of the filter and answer any questions you have.